vegaprotocol/specs/protocol/0078-NWLI-network_wide_limits.md

 ## Parties in a market

 Introduce a new network parameter `limits.markets.maxParties` controlling the maximum number of parties allowed within any given market.
+Default value: `100,000`.

 A party gets counted towards the limit if it has either open orders or open positions in the market.
 Once party has no open orders and no open positions it gets removed from a **total party count** within the market.
 Once the limit gets reached the market accepts no further orders from parties that are not already in the market.
 Once the total party count drops below the limit market accepts orders from any party again (provided its [state](./0043-MKTL-market_lifecycle.md) allows that).